kaleoyster/actuarial-model-nbi/docs/methodology.md

 <h1 align='center'>
 Methodology 🧭
 </h1>
-There are considerations regarding the dataset and algorithms

 ## 📝 Points

+The following are considerations regarding the dataset and algorithms:
-1. In an attempt to find the most appropriate study window:
+1. We need to find the appropriate length of the study window.
-* Determining the appropriate length of the study window by historical evidence.
+    - Determining the appropriate length of the study window using historical evidence.
         - For all the bridges built in the year from 1992 to 2010.
 Determine the average time for first major intervention.
         - Out of 17536 bridges, only 2 % of the bridges are built in 1992.
         * And, a total of 4,479 bridges (~35%) bridges were built in between 1992 to 2020.
         * For 333 bridges built in 1992, only 77 (23%) of the bridges have any intervention, moreover, the average length is 4.79 years before intervention, max(26), min(1), and median is 2.
+        * Mean and median time before intervention in these bridges.
+    - Do we need to have variable study window, as the the mortality rate of observing one intervention changes over a period of time?
+2. There are challenges in understanding the true mortality of the bridges as not all bridges are tracked every year over the their life cycle.
-However, due to the inconsistent year built data, where year built of the bridges change over a period of time.
+    - However, due to the inconsistent year built data, where year built of the bridges change over a period of time.
 One might observe that number of records available may be higher than expected.
     - For instance in 2022, a bridge built in 2014, may have a total of 29 records as opposed to 9 records.
-    * Mean and median time before intervention in these bridges.
-- Can we bridge the all bridges around this four year time together, and treat them as bridges built in within a study window.
+3. There are revised considerations for each of the study window:
     - Overall, the idea of study window of last four-years or last-three years, would guide in calculating lifetable.
 Each of the study window will provide an understanding of changing life expectancy of the bridges.

-   * **Study window 1:** 1992 - 1998 → defined by `BIM` → Compute average length
-   * **Study window 2:** 1998 - 2004
-   * **Study window 3:** 2004 - 2008
-   * **Study window 4:** 2008 - 2012
-   * **Study window 5:** 2012 - 2016
-   * **Study window 6:** 2016 - 2020
-   * and so and so forth.
+4. In an attempt to find the most appropriate study window:
+    - Can we bridge the all bridges around this four year time together, and treat them as bridges built in within a study window.

+### Improvement to the existing approach
+The following is the new approach

 - New method:
-- For each window, create a life table I
+    - For each window, create a life table for each study window.
     * **Study window 1:** 1992 - 1998 → defined by `BIM` → Compute average length
     * **Study window 2:** 1998 - 2004
     * **Study window 3:** 2004 - 2008
     * **Study window 4:** 2008 - 2012
     * **Study window 5:** 2012 - 2016
     * **Study window 6:** 2016 - 2020
     * and so and so forth.

 - It would be much more wiser to have an instantaneous rate of failure for several study windows.
 These study windows are four years apart.
 - The study windows represent bridges built during these time windows and then surviving for the next windows.

 2. The hazard rate computes instantaneous rate of failure.

-  2. **Focus:** The study needs to focus on one single component of the bridge such as `deck`.
+3. **Focus:** The study needs to focus on one single component of the bridge such as `deck`.

-3. **Definition:** We need to define repair and reconstruction.
+4. **Definition:** We need to define repair and reconstruction.
 This could be defined using the `Bridge Intervention Matrix`.
     - Instead of calling the death of the bridge, we can introduce a term `deterioration until maintenance`.

-4. **Correct span for the study window:** By referring to older literature, we can identify the study windows. → *Research question: How to find the appropriate span for the study window using data driven methods?*
+5. **Correct span for the study window:** By referring to older literature, we can identify the study windows.
+    → *Research question: How to find the appropriate span for the study window using data driven methods?*

-5. **Application:** This methodology can guide in answering the questions regarding the `average daily traffic` effect on the `deck` repair and maintenances.
+6. **Application:** This methodology can guide in answering the questions regarding the `average daily traffic` effect on the `deck` repair and maintenances.
 ![Bridge Intervention Matrix](/Users/kale/vimwiki/assets/intervention-matrix.png)

+7.

 ## Assumptions
 * What is the average time-span before there